What is the free look period?

 How to cancel your policy after the free look period

-After your policy’s free look period ends, you can still cancel your coverage by calling your insurer.
-However, you won’t be refunded any premiums.
+After your policy’s free look period ends, you can still cancel your life insurance coverage by calling your insurer.
+You won’t be penalized if you cancel a policy after the free look period, but won’t be refunded any premiums either.

 Talk to your insurance agent about your options so you can make the best decision for your situation.